 2. Statue of National Heroes

 Along with the statues of celebrities, visitors can see and admire the statues of the national heroes of the country as well.
 Statues of Narendra Modi, APJ Abdul Kalam, and Mahatma Gandhi are also present in the museum.
 These life-like statues make this museum the most sought after destination of the city.

 A lot of props and accessories are also there in the museum which visitors can wear or use to click great pictures or relive some iconic moments.
-Visitors may take selfies and pictures with their favorite celebrities here, in this museum.
+Visitors may take selfies and pictures with their favourite celebrities here, in this museum.

-The museum is cited on the land of Regal Cinemas.
+The museum is sited on the land of Regal Cinemas.
 Today it has a museum that features wax statues of famous celebrity icons like Amitabh Bachchan, Shah Rukh Khan, Madhuri Dixit, and so forth.

 There are various interactive zones wherein one may witness the sound making doors, participate in the various quizzes, interactive hockey games, KBC questionnaires with Anil Kapoor and much more.
 All these fun activities have been lined up to offer a great time to the visitors.